4lex4/scantailor-libs-build/README.md

 #### Preparing to building

-1. Download the sources of [ScanTailor Advanced](https://github.com/4lex4/scantailor-advanced/releases/).
+1. Download the sources of [ScanTailor Advanced](https://github.com/4lex4/scantailor-advanced/releases/)
 2. Clone [this project](https://github.com/4lex4/scantailor-libs-build).
 (Push the 'Clone or download' button above)
-3. Unpack ScanTailor Advanced sources into a folder.
+3. Unpack ScanTailor Advanced sources into a folder
-4. Create the empty folder named `libs` near the ScanTailor sources folder (but not inside).
+4. Create the empty folder named `libs` near the ScanTailor sources folder (but not inside)
-5. Download and unpack the sources of all [the dependencies](#dependencies) listed into the libs folder.
+5. Download and unpack the sources of all [the dependencies](#dependencies) listed into the libs folder
 6. Unpack the folder of this project there.
    You must have gotten a catalog structure similar to this:

    ~~~~